Paleontology: History of life

 Through advances in paleontology many other evolutionary paths have become better understood even in more recent life.
 The evolution of birds is now understood to have occurred from gradual evolutionary changes in saurischian dinosaurs up to the point where it is difficult to draw a line between what dinosaurs are or are not birds.
 The origins of dinosaurs themselves are better understood from the discoveries of multiple near-dinosaur taxa.
 Discoveries within the Eocene of fossil mammals have allowed for the evolution of whales to be nearly completely understood, with the fully terrestrial mesonychids becoming gradually amphibious before becoming aquatic swimmers.
 Relatives of modern whales such as Basilosaurus were obligate swimmers, but even then had not developed the bauplan of modern cetaceans that occurred over further gradual evolution.
 The evolution of reptile groups such as ichthyosaurs and turtles, while still controversial, is much better understood with finds such as the early incompletely-shelled turtle Proganochelys.

 Human evolution is also much better understood from progress in paleontology, including both the evolution of hominids from basal primates as well as the speciation and origins of humans within the hominids.
 Fossils of Australopithecus and Ardipithecus show that humans never transitioned through an ape-like stage, instead being bipedal with adaptations for arboreal locomotion.
-Adripithecus is known from lowland forest environments, and not grasslands, suggesting the origins of humanity within a variable and unpredictable habitat.
+Ardipithecus is known from lowland forest environments, and not grasslands, suggesting the origins of humanity within a variable and unpredictable habitat.
 The evolution of humans within the genus Homo is similarly complex and does not follow a clean linear path as sometimes described.
-Some species of Homo may have overlapped in time and place with others, but all show that then evolution of the genus was likely in Africa.
+Some species of Homo may have overlapped in time and place with others, but all show that the evolution of the genus was likely in Africa.
 Advancements and new discoveries have also shown that the neanderthals were a complex society with the use of tools, clothes, and having their own mythology.
 DNA from neanderthals and humans show substantial differences, but also that there was interbreeding between populations.